Understanding Anxiety and Depression

 Seminar room location and zoom link will be provided in the Canvas course.

-You can also choose to utilize the Canvas course at any time, as the seminar is recommended but not required.
+You are also welcome to utilize the resources in the Canvas course at any time, as the seminar is recommended but not required.

 About the Facilitators